run-x/opta-docs/content/en/Overview/_index.md

 - scaling up or down

 ## Opta advantage over Platform as a Service (PaaS)
 PaaS incurs a high cost for managing cloud resources.
 Opta achieves the same services with reduced cost.
-However, you:
+However, you are able to:
 - maintain control over your environment
 - build and deploy infrastructure where and when you want
 - reduce cost of cloud resource management